hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 3.3.3 =
 * Added requirement to check the site config after changes in credentials.
+* Fixed activation of hCaptcha with empty keys.
 * Fixed autocomplete of the Site Key field by LasPass.

 = 3.3.2 =